SMCoThrift/donation-manager/README.md

 Long description goes here...

 ## Changelog ##

+### 3.8.0 ###
+* Now orphaned donations are sent to priority partners using the Email delivery method.
+Previously, orhpans would only get sent using the API method which meant that only College Hunks would receive orphaned donations.

 ### 3.7.5 ###
 * Using `usort()` to sort Pick Up Times returned by `get_pickuptimes()`.